Page Designer

 Define a component type with an attribute assigned to Salesforce CMS content.

-1. Determine the content required to configure the compontent type attribute.
+Determine the content required to configure the component type attribute.

-For example, you want merchants to be able to include a headline banner on their Page Designer page by selecting a CMS record.
-You can use the news content type, which already exists in Salesforce CMS, to create and manage the content for the headline banner.
+For example, you want merchants to include a headline banner by selecting a CMS record.
+Use the existing news content type in Salesforce CMS to create and manage banner content.

 If the content type you want to use in the Page Designer page doesn't already exist in the CMS, create it.
-See Create Custom Content Types for Salesforce CMS.
+See Custom Content Types.

-2. Create a component type that includes attibutes assigned to type cms_record, with the content_type specified in the editor_definition element.
+Create a component type that includes attributes assigned to type

 Configure the component attribute by selecting the Salesforce CMS content and then configuring the attributes for that content.

-When you select CMS content for a component attribute, the CMS content is copied into the page.
-If the original content in the CMS is updated, the changes don't automatically appear in the component.
-You must reconfigure the component attribute and select the content again to get the updated content.
+When you select CMS content for a component attribute, it's copied into the page.
+CMS updates don't automatically appear in the component.
+To get updated content, reconfigure the attribute and select the content again.

 The default locale for the Page Designer page is not necessarily the same as the default locale for the CMS content.